Course Stats

 Located in Scottsdale, Arizona, USA

-Playability for All
+Playability Design for All

 Resort-Level Service

-Views That Feel Like Vacation
+Scenic Desert Views That Feel Like Vacation

 If you’ve ever wondered what it’s like to play golf in the lap of Arizona luxury, with mountain views, a meticulously redesigned layout, and service that spoils you, then The Phoenician Golf Club delivers an experience you’ll be bragging about long after the last putt drops.